Popular Stories

 NOTE: Melissa’s pattern is written using US terminology.
 The step-by-step tutorials below are for UK terms.

-- Double crochet (dc): double crochet in the US is the equivalent of treble crochet in the UK.
-Here’s how to treble crochet UK.
+• Double crochet (dc): Double crochet in the US is the equivalent of treble crochet in the UK.
+Here’s how to treble crochet in UK terms.

 Free crochet v-stitch blanket pattern